jlafer/studio-rpt/README.md

 ### Gather Input on Call
 - msg - will contain one of: "Gather End"
-- FlowEvent - will contain one of: "audioComplete", "timeout"
+- FlowEvent - will contain one of: "audioComplete" if input was collected; "timeout" if no input was collected
+- CallStatus - "in-progress" if the flow transitioned from the Gather widget; "completed" if the caller hung up
 - Digits - digit(s) pressed if caller used DTMF
 - SpeechResult - text for caller's speech if the caller used speech
 - Confidence - confidence, expressed as a decimal string between 0.000 and 1.000, if the caller used speech